Vote-by-Mail Information

 Curing a Missing or Mismatched Signature on a Vote-by-Mail Ballot

 If a voter forgets to sign the return envelope or provides a signature on his/her return envelope that does not match signature examples on file with the Lake County Supervisor of Elections office, he or she may cure the discrepancy by completing and returning a Vote-by-Mail Cure Affidavit English/Spanish.
-The deadline to submit the Affidavit is no later than 5:00pm the 2nd day after the election.
-Failure to follow the Affidavit instructions carefully may cause his/her her ballot not to be counted.
+The deadline to submit the Cure Affidavit and proof of identification is no later than 5:00pm the 2nd day after the election.
+Failure to follow the Cure Affidavit instructions carefully may cause his/her ballot not to be counted.

 Vote-by-Mail Data Requests